michaelgena/nuxeo-indesign-connector/README.md

 </extension>
 ```
 Once the anonymous user is created, you need to select the folders to which you want him to have a read-only access
-(This is done under nuxeo instance directly)
+(This is done under nuxeo instance directly).

 ## How to install the nuxeo connector for inDesign